-All students are encouraged to take part in sports day/school plays/special workshops, etc.

-• The Schools Accessibility Plan is on our website.
+All students are encouraged to take part in sports day/school plays/special workshops, etc. The Schools Accessibility Plan is on our website.

-5.13 Support for improving emotional and social development
+17. Support for improving emotional and social development

-Each Student Support Officer is attached to and works directly with a specific year group; enabling them to build close relationships with both students and families.
+Each Student Support Officer is attached to and works directly with a specific year group, enabling them to build close relationships with both students and families.
 Their role is predominantly to help the students with any difficulties that they are going through that may affect their learning.
 These could be friendship issues within school or issues arising at home.
-The Student Support Officers are also responsible helping to improve behaviour in the school; this may be through mentoring or working closely with student's subject teachers.